 At first, your dog will seem nervous or restless.
 She will have slight tremors, start shaking as if cold, but then progress to wobbling.

 Next comes stiffness, panting, and drooling.
 Her legs will get stiff and other body parts, including her mouth, may appear to be paralyzed.

-She may or may not run a fever, but that is the least of your worries!
+She may or may not run a fever at first, but that can spike up to dangerously high temps.